sofiaserantes/AI-ML/README.md

 # TrueTone: Precision Matching for your Unique Skin
 TrueTone is a computer vision-powered tool that helps users find their perfect foundation shade by analyzing skin tone through their webcam.
 It uses MediaPipe for real-time face detection and machine learning-based color clustering to match your skin to a curated dataset of foundation products from top beauty retailers.
+H

 ## Why TrueTone?
 Finding the right foundation online is a frustrating process filled with trial, error, and wasted products.